xBartM/YouTube-Comment-Scraper/README.md

 1. Run the `scripts/update_metadata.sh` script to download comments, description and transcript for the top video in the database.
 	> [!NOTE]
 	> This script runs for the top video from the DB sorted by `scrape_date asc` and `insert_date asc`.
-Multiple passes of this script are necessary for scraping multiple videos.
+Multiple passes of this script are necessary to scrape multiple videos.

 	> [!TIP]
 	> You can run this script in a loop until it exits with an error, e.g.: